karldoenitz/karlooper/README.rst

 Karlooper Web Server
 ====================

-`Karlooper <https://github.com/karldoenitz/karlooper>`_ is a Python web framework and asynchronous networking library, originally developed at `Coders
+`Karlooper <https://github.com/karldoenitz/karlooper>`_ is a Python web micro-framework and asynchronous networking library, originally developed at `Coders
 <https://www.androiddev.net/>`_.
 By using non-blocking network I/O, Karlooper
 can scale to tens of thousands of open connections, for more `click <https://github.com/karldoenitz/karlooper>`_